NeerBhardwaj/neerbhardwaj.github.io/_pages/about.md

 I now work as a data scientist, and I will keep these pages as a log of my professional activities as a mathematician.

-I received my PhD from the University of Illinois at Urbana-Champaign; my advisor was <a href="https://math.illinois.edu/directory/profile/vddries/" target="_blank">Lou van den Dries</a>.
+I received my PhD from the University of Illinois at Urbana-Champaign, where my advisor was <a href="https://math.illinois.edu/directory/profile/vddries/" target="_blank">Lou van den Dries</a>.
 Then I held postdoc positions with <a href="https://binyamini.wordpress.com/" target="_blank">Gal Binyamini</a> at the Weizmann Institute of Science, and with <a href="https://rcluckers.perso.math.cnrs.fr/" target="_blank">Raf Cluckers</a> at KU Leuven.
 <br>